Featured Grantees

 As the largest childcare provider in the county of San Diego, the YMCA is committed to continuous quality improvement and deepening impact in young lives.
 After identifying an area of growth around equitable STEM education for young children, the YMCA of San Diego County set out to create a more playful, accessible way to spark scientific thinking in preschoolers.
 Guided by its commitment to hands-on, child-centered education, the Y piloted three outdoor play spaces designed to nurture foundational STEM skills like problem solving, creativity, and critical thinking.

 This effort grew from close collaboration between YMCA educators and families, who co-created both the physical environments and a set of professional learning resources to help teachers integrate STEM into daily routines.
-The process not only enriched classroom learning but also deepened family engagement and strengthened the connection between home and school.

 As the program continues to evolve, the Y is expanding it to additional sites and sharing its experience with other early education organizations.
 The hope is that this work can serve as a helpful example of how thoughtful design, collaboration, and a clear educational vision can support young learners.
 Support for the project’s planning and implementation was made possible through funding from the Girard Foundation.